Home - History Notes - Henry VIII

 Henry's first wife, Catherine, failed to give birth to a male heir.
 Consequently, Henry sought to divorce her, an unthinkable step for a Catholic.

-Henry pressured the pope to annul this marriage, arguing that it was illegal, since Catherine was Henry's brother Arthur's widow.
+Henry pressured the pope to annul this marriage, arguing that it had been illegal in the first place, since Catherine was Henry's brother Arthur's widow.

 Henry took matters into his own hands.
 In 1534, he declared himself head of the Church of England and issued several laws that significantly cut back the pope's power in England.
 In response, the pope excommunicated Henry.
 This didn't cause Henry much concern, however.
 His marriage with Catherine was finally declared invalid, and Anne Boleyn became queen.